LuiseStrathe/Learning_Maze/README.md

 <br>

-1) The **greedy baseline model** is randomly choosing a move.
+1) The **random baseline model** is randomly choosing a move.
 It is not trained at all.
 It is just a baseline to compare the performance of the other models to.

     WIN RATE:  **2 %**